ScrollKit 3.0

 • Case: branded faceplate + body (.3mf) Download .3mf

-Flash this to the board first: drag-and-drop UF2
+Flash this to the board first: drag-and-drop UF2.
+Use 9.2.8, not CircuitPython 10, which has a networking bug

 Download .uf2